bao-project/bao-docs/source/development/contributing.rst

       commits to the existing pull request.
 If existing commits need to be modified, rewrite the history and force push them to maintain a clean linear history;
+    * always reply to each inline comment/conversation topic opened by the reviewer and never mark it as resolved yourself.
+The **reviewer** must be the one to close that conversation in case they agree with the changes;
     * re-request a review from **reviewers'** after you've address all their concerns and modification requests;
     * if the **reviewers** are taking too long, try contacting the :term:`PR`